+Ste Action

+p

-Step Action 1 On the 'Select an Activity (generated from a UseCase Scenario) containing the Diagram' dialog, search for and select the Activity containing the required diagram.
+1 On the 'Select an Activity (generated from a UseCase Scenario) containing the Diagram' dialog, search for and select the Activity containing the required diagram.

 2 Click on the OK button.

 A prompt displays to remind you that any existing scenario steps will be deleted.
 3 Click on the Yes button.
 The system validates the diagram (displaying the results in the 'Scenario Generation' tab of the System Output window) and, if the diagram is valid, generates the scenario steps in the Scenarios view.

-• The source Activity diagram must be generated from another Use Case scenario ballating Wodels in Enterprise Architect Ballating , 7 August, 2013 This facility does not operate on the enhanced Activity Parameters, Actions and Action Pins d Activity diagrams generated from a Use Case - the ose generated with
+- The source Activity diagram must be generated from another Use Case scenario - This facility operates on the simple Activity diagrams generated from a Use Case, but not on enhanced Activity diagrams those generated with ActivityParameters, Actions and Action Pins